“and so the spirit of a big river (and the RHÔNE river was always one of myRainer Maria RILKE to Marie von THURN und TAXIS, 1921

 HOW EVERYTHING BEGAN

 Song is the delicate conjunction of music and literature, of voice and piano, reflecting our soul, our feelings our life for more than 200 years.
-In search of an ideal place to bring her vision for the ART OF SONG to life, Swiss Soprano Franziska HEINZEN launched the RHONEFESTIVAL in her hometown Brig in the middle of the SWISS ALPS.
+In search of an ideal place to bring her vision for lieder to life, Swiss Soprano Franziska HEINZEN launched the RHONEFESTIVAL in her hometown Brig in the middle of the SWISS ALPS.

-Like the river RHONE, which springs from the very top of the Valais, growing to one of the biggest rivers in Europe, the RHONEFESTIVAL aims at building an IMMERSIVE AND SUSTAINABLE PLATFORM for a growing audience as well as Swiss and international artists committed to the ART OF SONG, renewing and immortalising the delicate WORLD OF LIEDER.
+Like the RHONE river, which springs from the very top of the Valais, growing to one of the biggest rivers in Europe, the RHONEFESTIVAL aims at building an immersive, innovative and sustainable platform for a growing audience as well as Swiss and international artists committed to the lieder, renewing and immortalising the delicate world of lieder.

 CONCERT DESIGN ACROSS GENERATIONS